-Objective 1.2: Increase apprenticeship and trainee opportunities to facilitate journey completion and achievement of qualifications.
+Objective 1.3: Increase apprenticeship and trainee opportunities to facilitate journey completion and achievement of qualifications.

-Growing the skilled trades workforce through apprenticeships and trainee opportunities is a priority of BCIB and the Affiliated Unions4.
+Growing the skilled trades workforce through apprenticeships and trainee opportunities is a priority of BCIB and the Affiliated Unions.
 As workers retire, training the next generation of workers is critical to growing the workforce in the province.

-- Work directly with contractors to actively monitor and promote the inclusion of apprentices and trainees into each Contractor Employee Request5 while ensuring the appropriate level of supervision and safety on the site. - Work in partnership with contractors, training institutes and the Affiliated Unions to create customized training initiatives based on long term labour forecast with a focus on diversifying the workforce and placing graduates on projects. - Work with SkilledTradesBC and SkillPlan6 to connect apprentices and trainees with education and training supports provided by contractors, the Affiliated Unions and training institutions.
+- Work directly with contractors to actively monitor and promote the inclusion of apprentices and trainees into each Contractor Employee Request while ensuring the appropriate level of supervision and safety on the site. - Work in partnership with contractors, training institutes and the Affiliated Unions to create customized training initiatives based on long term labour forecast with a focus on diversifying the workforce and placing graduates on projects. - Work with SkilledTradesBC and SkillPlan to connect apprentices and trainees with education and training supports provided by contractors, the Affiliated Unions and training institutions.

 Supporting workers to achieve certification is a key tool for growing the skilled trades workforce.
 BCIB measures progress towards this objective by tracking hours worked by trainees and apprentices and the ratio of apprenticeship hours to journeyperson hours.
-Where possible, apprentices are rehired and tracked throughout BCIB's network of projects.
+A network of projects helps BCIB to rehire apprentices and track their journey to help them complete their training.

 Apprentices in regulated trades (e.g., Carpenters, Ironworkers, Electricians) work towards their journeyperson or Red Seal Certification.
 Nonregulated trades (e.g., Operating Engineers, Teamsters) have trainee programs to help workers achieve similar qualification.
-Certification paves the way for professional recognition and consistent employment opportunities, and ultimately attracts more people to the trades.
+Certification paves the way for professional recognition and consistent employment opportunities and ultimately attracts more people to the trades.

-Objective 1.3: Foster a jobsite culture that is inclusive and respectful for a diverse workforce.
+Objective 1.4: Foster a jobsite culture that is inclusive and respectful for a diverse workforce.

 Equity, diversity and inclusion are core BCIB values.
 BCIB sees these values as competitive advantages for recruiting construction talent.
 In today's tight labour market, workers seek out progressive employers and environments.
-Proactively fostering a respectful work culture helps BCIB recruit the workforce needed to build BC's infrastructure.
-To help improve jobsite culture in the sector, the CBA includes requirements that training be delivered to all workers onsite7.
+Proactively fostering a respectful work culture helps BCIB recruit the workforce needed to build B.C.'s infrastructure.
+To help improve jobsite